AlbertoPerea19/Sockets/README.md

 ## Overview

-This repository contains a multi-threaded implementation of a TCP-based echo server in Python.
-The server listens on a specified port and handles multiple client connections concurrently.
+This repository contains a multi-threaded implementation of a TCP/UDP-based echo server in Python.
+The server listens on a specified host and port, handling multiple client connections concurrently.
 Additionally, there is a client script to connect to the server and send a file.

 ## Files